 In FY 1997, the court ruled in Bradford v.
 Maryland State Board of Education (1996) that students in Baltimore City public schools were not receiving a constitutionally adequate education; thereafter, Maryland's General Assembly and Governor established a commission to study the school finance system of Maryland and calculate the cost of providing an adequate education.
+The commission's formal name was the Commission on Education Finance, Equity, and Excellence, but it was also referred to as the Thornton Commission after its chairman, Alvin Thornton.
 In January 2002, the commission issued its final recommendations, which included revising the state school funding formula and increasing state education expenditures by \$1.1 billion (Commission on Education Finance, Equity, and Excellence, 2002).

 Based on the commission's recommendations, the Maryland General Assembly passed the Bridge to Excellence in Public Schools Act (Senate Bill 856) in FY 2002 (MD S.B.
 856, 2002).
 The Bridge to Excellence (BTE) Act implemented a foundation program funding scheme, where districts were provided with a uniform per-pupil base amount of funding that the state estimated to be the minimum amount required to provide an adequate education.
 BTE also called for an increase in state education funding, especially in districts with large populations of children from educationally disadvantaged backgrounds, which was to be phased in over six years.
 As shown in Figure 8a, per capita education spending subsequently increased in Maryland in the five years following the passage of BTE.
+We do not examine state education expenditures in the sixth year (FY 2008) because our fiscal data set ends FY 2007, the last FY prior to the Great Recession.
 Per capita state education expenditures were approximately \$132 higher on average in FYs 2003-2007 compared to Maryland's synthetic counterfactual.

 BTE required taxes on cigarettes to be raised from 66 cents to \$1 per pack in FY 2003 to fund the first year of increased state education expenditures.
 Tobacco tax revenues and education expenditures subsequently increased in FY 2003; see Figure 8a.
+While tobacco tax revenues did not significantly increase in FY 2003, the confidence intervals associated with the FY 2003 tobacco tax effect estimate and elementary-secondary education effect estimate overlap.
+Thus, we cannot reject the possibility that tobacco tax revenues and education expenditures in New Jersey rose by similar amounts in FY 2003.
 However, the Act did not specify a revenue source to fund the remaining five years (FYs 2004-2008) of mandated education spending increases.
+In Maryland, an act does not have to identify a revenue source for future proposed spending, per a 1978 amendment to the state constitution (Norcross, 2010).

-Additional searches by the authors through state finance documents and news articles on BTE and Maryland state education funding during this time did not provide any additional details regarding revenue sources.
+Additional searches based on state finance documents and news articles on BTE and Maryland state education funding during this time did not yield any additional details regarding revenue sources.
 However, as we show descriptive in Figure 8b, the elevated tax revenues from the cigarette tax increase likely continued to fund education.
 We also examined the effects of Maryland's SFR on other state revenue and expenditure categories using ridge ASCM but did not find any evidence of funding sources that could be corroborated with legislative documents.